Gastropod shell

-The gastropod shell is part of the body of a gastropod or snail, a kind of mollusc.
+The gastropod shell is part of the body of many gastropods, including snails, a kind of mollusc.
 The shell is an exoskeleton, which protects from predators, mechanical damage, and dehydration, but also serves for muscle attachment and calcium storage.
 Some gastropods appear shell-less (slugs) but may have a remnant within the mantle, or in some cases the shell is reduced such that the body cannot be retracted within it (semi-slug).

 Some snails also possess an operculum that seals the opening of the shell, known as the aperture, which provides further protection.
 The study of mollusc shells is known as conchology.
 The biological study of gastropods, and other molluscs in general, is malacology.
 Shell morphology terms vary by species group.

 Shell layers

 The gastropod shell has three major layers secreted by the mantle.
-The calcareous central layer, tracum, is typically made of calcium carbonate precipitated into an organic matrix known as conchiolin.
+The calcareous central layer, ostracum, is typically made of calcium carbonate (CaCO3) precipitated into an organic matrix known as conchiolin.
 The outermost layer is the periostracum which is resistant to abrasion and provides most shell coloration.
 The body of the snail contacts the innermost smooth layer that may be composed of mother-of-pearl or shell nacre, a dense horizontally packed form of conchiolin, which is layered upon the periostracum as the snail grows.